blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

 ## 3) Intentional Violation — Breaking Hexagonal Isolation

-To prove enforcement is real, introduce a deliberate violation.
+To prove that guardrails are **not theoretical**, introduce a deliberate violation.

 The controller is modified to depend directly on an **application implementation or domain service**, bypassing the port.